GLOBAL MARKETS-Fear of Greece euro-zone exit sparks sell-off

 By Herbert Lash

-NEW YORK, May 14 (Reuters) - Global stocks slid and the euro hit a four-month low o n M onday on worries about a potential exit by Greece from the euro zone, while China’s move to prop up lending raised concerns that a key driver of world growth was weaker that previously thought.
+NEW YORK, May 14 (Reuters) - Global stocks slid and the euro hit a four-month low o n M onday on worries about a potential exit by Greece from the euro zone, while the outlook for slower world growth worsened after China moved to prop up lending.

 Data pointing to a deeper European recession, along with growing skittishness about the Greek debt crisis, helped push European shares down nearly 2 percent to their lowest levels in more than four months.
 Stocks on Wall Street touched a three-month low before recovering some losses.

-Government debt gained, pushing German yields to record lows, after coalition talks in Greece on Sunday faltered, increasing the chance of mid-June election.
-A vote on May 6 left Greek political leaders divided on the country’s 130 billion euro bailout, with neither side able to form a government.
+Government debt gained, pushing German yields to record lows, as coalition talks in Greece on Sunday faltered, increasing the chance of new election in mid-June.
+An inconclusive vote on May 6 left the country’s political leaders divided on its 130 billion euro bailout, with neither side able to form a government.

-The yield on U.S. Treasuries, which moves inversely to price, fell to the lowest level since early October, breaking decisively below 1.80 percent, a key resistance point.
+“The growing possibility of Greece saying ‘bye-bye’ has put the entire region into the realm of the unknown in terms of the economic ripple effects,” Peter Boockvar, equity strategist and portfolio manager at Miller Tabak, said in a note.

 Safe-haven currencies, such as the dollar and the Japanese yen, rose.
 Expectations are for the euro to continue to fall, driven by speculation over the implications of Greece’s possible exit from the euro zone.